bitol-io/tsc/rfcs/0008-versioning-attribute-level.md

 ## Summary

-> Due to changes in business processes data payloads change by means of allowed values.
+> There are two use cases.
+First: Due to changes in business structures and processes (e. g. new counties, new warehouse, etc.) data payloads change as well which could heavily affect subsequent business processes.
+This holds even in the case that the technical definition of a field carrying such information remains the same.
+A versioning allows to keep track of such changes.
+Second: If more than one version of a business payload is active at the same time a versioning allows to keep things in one data contract.

 ## Motivation

-> Why are we doing this?
-What use cases does it support?
-What is the expected outcome?
+> Communication: Substantial changes in business data payloads should be announced.
+Be able to refer to a data contracts is helpful here.
+> Documentation: Especially for retrospective data usage (reporting, business analysis, data science applications, balancing/auditing) it is important to have a proper documentation.
+> Readability: Hiding versions of data descriptions in versioning tools like GIT or SVN is often not feasible for a non-technical audience.
+The standard should be inclusive for business people to the greatest extent to achieve widespread acceptance.
+> Principal of Parsimony: Versioning on attribute level is more parsimonious than versioning on contract level.
 > How does it align with our guiding values?

 ## Design and examples